Avenir Next/Avenir Next Condensed

 Additional text fonts

-Recognizing that circumstances may arise where the use of Avenir as the sole body font for brochures and advertisements is too restrictive, additional families of text fonts have been identified for use on UMBC publications and digital communications.
+Recognizing that circumstances may arise where the use of Avenir Next as the sole body font for brochures and advertisements is too restrictive, additional families of text fonts have been identified for use on UMBC publications and digital communications.

-Garamond Premier Pro, a serif typeface, had its genesis in 1988, when Adobe senior type designer Robert Slimbach visited the Plantin-Moretus Museum in Antwerp, Belgium, to study the collection of Claude Garamond’s metal punches and type designs.
+Garamond Premier, a serif typeface, had its genesis in 1988, when Adobe senior type designer Robert Slimbach visited the Plantin-Moretus Museum in Antwerp, Belgium, to study the collection of Claude Garamond’s metal punches and type designs.
 Garamond, a French punchcutter, produced a refined array of book types in the mid-1500s that combine an unprecedented degree of balance and elegance and stand as a pinnacle of beauty and practicality in typefounding.

-Garamond Premier Pro is currently used as a serifed alternative to Avenir and in UMBC Magazine.
-Any of the Garamond font families can be used as a substitute if Garamond Premier Pro is not available on your machine.
+Garamond Premier is currently used as a serifed alternative to Avenir and in UMBC Magazine.
+Any of the Garamond font families can be used as a substitute if Garamond Premier is not available on your machine.

 The classic Helvetica font family was redesigned in 1983, refining and adding to the original.
-This redesign included many new variants in weights, a new numbering system to identify the different weights, refining the characters so the have better readability, and improved punctuation.
+This redesign included many new variants in weights, a new numbering system to identify the different weights, refining the characters so they have better readability, and improved punctuation.

+The four letters of the university acronym are typeset in a heavily modified version of Trajan, a contemporary electronic typeface modeled on the forms of ancient Roman incised lettering.
 In order to preserve the distinctiveness of the UMBC wordmark within the university communications environment, designers should not use Trajan elsewhere, for example as a display face in a brochure.
 Its range of use—other than the official university wordmark—is narrow.
-Besides the typesetting of the university acronym, it is also used to typeset names and acronyms of major university centers on signs and stationery.
+Besides the typesetting of the university acronym, its use should be avoided.

 Note: This section does not specifically address the issue of which typeface to use in letters.